 Do decide that you care about your health, no matter what, even if your behavior isn’t always the best all the time.
 Never say “I don’t care” even when you slip up.
 That would be a lie.
 You do care.
 Don’t lie to yourself.

 Don’t decide to stay home or punish yourself by wearing clothes that are too tight all season.

 Do go out and get a couple of nice outfits that are comfortable and have a wonderful happy holiday season.
-You can plan on holding your ground for now and beginning your serious weight loss project New Years’ Day.
-You can make 2014 the year you solve your weight problem.
+Be reasonable this holiday season and then really get to work, with no distractions, after the holidays.

-So don’t beat yourself up this holiday season trying to stick to a diet.
-Just follow these tips, and don’t forget to get a copy of The Anderson Method, paperback, Kindle or audiobook, to finally learn how to solve your weight problem for good in 2017!
+Don’t punish yourself this holiday season trying to stick to some crazy diet, or feeling guilty about eating good things.
+Follow these tips, and get a copy of The Anderson Method, paperback, Kindle or audiobook, to learn how to solve your weight problem for good in 2018!